Arrival and induction

 - Practical Chemistry 1B (10 credits).

 This leaves you with 40 credits of elective modules to complete your 120 credit programme of study.
 As most departments in fact offer 20 credit modules, you will generally pick two such modules.
-There is guidance on suitable modules in the Level 1 handbook, which will be made available to you through DUO.
+There is guidance on suitable modules in the Level 1 handbook, an electronic version of which which will be made available to you through DUO, and a paper copy will be provided to you in Induction Week.
 Further guidance will be given in the Welcome talk on Monday of Induction week, and the subject of elective modules is one of the things you can discuss with your college contact later on Monday of Induction week.
 You do not need to select your modules before you arrive in Durham, but we do require you to register modules by the end of Tuesday of Induction week, so that we can allocate you to timetable-compatible laboratory groups, problem classes and tutorial groups.
 You can freely change your choice of elective modules for up to three weeks, although you will need to catch up on the material in modules that you change into.

 Chemistry Pre-arrival Information